CommunicAsia: 2011

 The 2011 exhibition and conference was held from 21 to 24 June at Marina Bay Sands and closed with strong results.

 2012

-CommunicAsia2012 was once again held at Marina Bay Sands from 19 to 22 June 2012.
+CommunicAsia2012 was held at Marina Bay Sands from 19 to 22 June 2012.

 Over 200 debut exhibitors such as AMOS-Spacecom, Calix Networks, Integrasco, Mentum, NovelSat, SLA Mobile and Yokogawa Engineering Asia, shared their expertise and launch their latest products and solutions at the show.

-EnterpriseIT, held in conjunction with CommunicAsia, showcased exhibitors comprising international IT systems providers and companies offering enterprise solutions ranging from cloud computing, data centre services, security and M2M software to mobility solutions and video conferencing.
+EnterpriseIT, held in conjunction with CommunicAsia, showcased exhibitors comprising international IT systems providers and companies offering enterprise solutions including cloud computing, data centre services, security and M2M software, and mobility solutions and video conferencing.

-The show featured notable product launches from the likes of Huawei, Panasonic, Blackmagic Design, among others.
+The show included product launches from Huawei, Panasonic, and Blackmagic Design, among others.

-The event saw Asia's largest satellite representation in a technology trade event, and also offered conferences and meetings with over 350 experts.
-The show closed with healthy visitor figures on 22 June 2012.
+The event saw Asia's largest satellite representation in a technology trade event, as well as conferences and meetings with over 350 experts.
+The show closed on 22 June 2012.

 2013

 CommunicAsia2013 was held from 18 to 21 June 2013 at Marina Bay Sands for the third time.